 - Very low TCO, because of the low HW and SW requirements (entry level PC server)

-- Very low O&M costs due to the centralized management, storage, archiving and playback
+- Fair and favourable Ownership and Maintenance costs due to the centralized management, storage, archiving and playback

 - WAN failure resiliency